Import Geospatial Data from CSV and GeoJSON

 SELECT * FROM airports;

-We firstly used DECIMAL(9,6) columns to store the latitude and longitude values, and then we added a GEOMETRY column to store a geodata point for each airport.
+In this example we used DECIMAL(9,6) columns to store the latitude and longitude values, and then added a GEOMETRY column to store a geodata point for each airport.

-Similar to the example above, we can now calculate the distance between two airports or train stations in our table using the ST_DISTANCE and the ST_TRANSFORM function:
+Similar to the example above, we can now calculate the distance between two airports or train stations in our table using the ST_DISTANCE and ST_TRANSFORM functions:

 Importing data from GeoJSON